JackalJoe/USB-Docs/(2) Getting Started/(1) Seedbox Access Methods/File Transfer Protocol.md

 **Response: - 530 Non-anonymous sessions must use encryption.**

-Plain FTP is not supported at Ultraseedbox.
+Plain FTP is not supported at Ultra.cc.
 You must connect over the following:

 * Explicit TLS over port 21
 * Explicit Auth SSL over port 21